azbarbarian2020/Quality_Prediction_Demo/readme.md

 ## Streaming Table Setup Part II (setup.sql)
 1. Create view predictive_stats
+2. Before running the dashboard or querying the predictive_status view, ensure that you've written data to all the measure columns of the machine_tbl with the streaming simulator.

 ## Create Dashboard (streaming_dashboard.py)
 1. Create new Streamlit app in Demo_DB database and Streaming Schema